-Upon Horatio's return, Amabel's maid, Theresa, informs him that his wife has fled the castle with a paramour ("a near relation of her own, whom you had forbid the castle") seen lurking around the grounds.
-Believing that she has eloped with a rival, Horatio resigns himself to caring for his sons until he grows restless for travel and a change of scene.
+Upon his return, Horatio is informed that his wife has fled the castle, her maid Theresa asserting that she has absconded with a paramour ("a near relation of her own, whom you had forbid the castle") seen lurking around the grounds.
+When all the evidence points to the truth of this story, Horatio resigns himself to caring for his sons until he grows restless for travel and a change of scene.
 Leaving his sons with a tutor, Horatio sets out for England, where he coincidentally discovers the missing maid Theresa, who tells him that she and her father had been bribed by Roland to stage the disappearance of Amabel during Horatio's absence.
 Horatio further learns that Amabel has in fact been held captive these past three years in a "subterranean cavity" (326) on the castle grounds, and so he begins to plot his revenge by letting it be known that he has perished in a shipwreck during the channel crossing.
 The resolution of the story occurs when the reader is informed that Roland is the illegitimate brother of Horatio, the son of the former Count and a woman who was "of obscure birth and illiterate manners" (325).
 When he learns that Horatio has died at sea, Roland now produces a will that allows him to claim all of Horatio's estates (327).
 At this very moment, the reading of the suspicious will, a pilgrim, "clad in white, his robes, his hat, and staff were all of that virgin hue," appears asking for refuge "after performing his vow of pilgrimage to the shrine of our Lady of Loretto" (327).
 The appearance of this man is almost atavistic, antediluvian, suggesting the uncanniness of the Catholic past, its ability to erupt as the not-quite repressed that still figures on the edges of this culture.
 But the white pilgrim is also a melodramatic figure because he is introduced by Roland as "deaf," reminiscent of the "deaf and dumb" characters who inhabit the melodramatic works of Thomas Holcroft.